 She didn’t have gels to ingest back then nor fancy sports drinks we have today.

 The best runners in the 70’s and 80’s were ingesting water and watered-down coke during their races.

-This was one of the most successful era’s of marathoning in our Nation’s history and ironically, most of the runners back then were working full-time jobs and running faster then most professional runners today.
+This was one of the most successful era’s of marathoning in our Nation’s history.
+Ironically, most of the runners back then were working full-time jobs and running faster than most professional runners today.

-Runners seeking to earn a boston marathon qualifying time for boston marathon entrance have to shift from quantity and start asking themselves this question..
+Runners seeking to earn a boston marathon qualifying time to compete have to shift from quantity and start asking themselves this question.

 If the answer is 10% anaerobic and 90% easy aerobic running there lies your problem.